BethW83/Animal-Adoption-Capstone/README.md

 * The next logical step in Power BI would be to use DAX to create new measures to take a deeper dive in to the data and discover further relationships between the variables.

 ## Deployment

 * The Power BI dashboard is saved in the "dashboard" folder here in the repository.
 Download the file to open.
 A copy of the dashboard with temporarily be published using Power BI Pro.

 ## Main Data Analysis Libraries

 * Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.

 ## Reflection

 * Hindsight is a wonderful thing.
 In Power BI it would have been more useful to still have the pet ID column to create visuals.
 * Leading up to the Christmas break is a very difficult and busy time of year with lots of distractions.
 The pomodoro technique was useful, along with lots of planning, and the need to be adaptable.
+* As this project has progressed I've been increasingly pleased that chose this dataset as the adoption cause is a good one and it interests me.
+It's a shame that the dataset is synthetic and falls down in some areas.
+* This article https://articles.hepper.com/pet-adoption-statistics-uk/ highlights the sheer number of animals in rescue centres in the UK; in reality, analysis of adoption data is hugely important to understand the whys of how animals are adopted and become pets.
+Sadly, in rare cases the rescue centres have no option left but euthanasia so it is crucial to try and get as many animals to new homes as possible.
+* This dataset only addresses the second part of the story.
+The reasons for animals ending up in rescue centres is a whole other set of variables.

 ## Credits